ooyeraju/ooyeraju/README.md

 I am Rajnish, a sophomore at IIT Kharagpur currently pursuing major in Economics.

 - 🌱 I’m currently learning to build mobile applications.
-- 👯 I’m looking to collaborate on a good startup idea.
+- 👯 I’m looking to collaborate on good ideas.
 - 📫 Drop your letters at : rajnishkush2@gmail.com

 <!--